FEAR / ITALY / REAL LIFE

 We had only been with Karen for two days, and yet everything she said seemed made to anger and belittle us.
 That following evening, she spent half an hour asking questions such as ‘What’s the point in Wales, anyway?
 The language is dead, why bother keeping it alive?’ and ‘How on earth can the Welsh even consider themselves to have a culture?’

-The next few days were especially difficult, as temperatures soared and Emily and I worked outside for six, eight hours a day.
+The next few days were especially difficult, as temperatures soared and Cora and I worked outside for six, eight hours a day.
 I don’t want to say that it was unbearable living around Karen, but it was difficult.

 We once went on a walk as a group to a local house, made from beautiful old stone which had blackened slightly over the years.